ninglab/EcomMMMU/README.md

 # EcomMMMU and SUMEI

-The folder contains the code for Towards Robust Multimodal E-Commerce Models: Strategic Utilization of Visuals from EcomMMMU Dataset.
+The folder contains the code for EcomMMMU: Strategic Utilization of Visuals for Robust Multimodal E-Commerce Models.

 ## Introduction
 We introduce [EcomMMMU](https://drive.google.com/file/d/1WmiGoAlEUJxezVMqwz6fJHSIx-175Q8r/view?usp=sharing), the first large-scale multimodal multitask understanding dataset for e-commerce to benchmark four essential capabilities.